Nevada uprising leader vowed 'whatever it takes' to stop government: recording

 Bundy also said on the call that he did not recognize the jurisdiction of the federal government in this incident and a state court should handle the matter.
 Johnson responded that was not an option and repeatedly asked for a way to avoid conflict.

-“You will not take one stupid cow that belongs to us, do you understand that?”
+“You will not take one single cow that belongs to us, do you understand that?”
 Bundy responded.

 “If you want a peaceful resolve of this, you will not show up,” he said.